alexeygrigorev/mlwiki.org/index.php/Vector_Subspaces.md

 ---
-title: "Vector Subspaces"
 layout: default
 permalink: /index.php/Vector_Subspaces
+tags:
+- linear-algebra
+title: Vector Subspaces
 ---

-# Vector Subspaces

 ## Subspaces
 A subspace of a [Vector Space](Vector_Space) is a vector space on its own